What is Primary Cutaneous Anaplastic Large Cell Lymphoma?

 The characteristic features of primary cutaneous anaplastic large cell lymphoma include the appearance of solitary or multiple raised red skin lesions, nodules or tumors, which do not go away and have a tendency to ulcerate and may itch.
 The lesions can appear on any part of the body and often grow very slowly and may be present for a long time before being diagnosed.

-How Primary Cutaneous Anaplastic Large Cell Lymphoma Is Diagnosed
+How Primary Cutaneous Anaplastic Large Cell Lymphoma is Diagnosed and Staged

 Distinguishing primary cutaneous anaplastic large cell lymphoma from systemic anaplastic large cell lymphoma requires a biopsy (removal of a small piece of tissue) of the skin lesion, followed by a series of other diagnostic tests, including blood, CT (computerized axial tomography), MRI (magnetic resonance imaging) and/ or PET (positron emission tomography) scans.
 After a sample of the skin lesion is removed, it is examined by a pathologist (a doctor who studies tissues and cells to identify diseases) under a microscope to determine a diagnosis.
 Because a pathological diagnosis of cutaneous anaplastic large cell lymphoma can sometimes be difficult to determine, it may be necessary to have the pathology report reviewed by a dermatopathologist or a hematopathologist, a pathologist who is an expert in diagnosing lymphomas.